 - Open SQL Server Configuration Manager, as described earlier.

-- If you changed the enabled setting for any protocol you must restart the Database Engine.
+- If you changed the enabled setting for any protocol, restart the Database Engine.
 In the left pane select SQL Server Services.
 In the right-pane, right-click the instance of the Database Engine, and then click Restart.

 Testing TCP/IP Connectivity